-119, 120, 239, 241, 331, 343 plus 16 addition upper-division credits in mathematics.
-Concentration in Mathematics/Secondary Education (40 credits) Required Courses: Same as concentration in mathematics, but include 333, 345.
+119, 120, 239, 241, 331, 343,16 additional upper-division credits in mathematics, and a Capstone course ordinarily taken during senior year.
+Details of the capstone requirement are pending and apply to students entering under the Common Curriculum Fall 2007 or later.
+Concentration in Mathematics/Secondary Education (40 credits) Required Courses:

+Same as concentration in mathematics, but include 333, 345.
 Suggestions: